kbayraktar/kbayraktar.github.io/te_markdown/local-setup.md

 Prerequisites: Internet connectivity, Browser (Firefox, Chrome or Chromium), Google Account, Docker installation

 The **Test-Editor-Web** is designed to be hosted such that users only need a browser to make use of the Test-Editor-Web.
-Since no free hosting is currently available the Test-Editor-Web can be downloaded to your local machine and will be _hosted_ there.
+Since no free hosting is currently available, the Test-Editor-Web can be downloaded to your local machine and will be _hosted_ there.
 Doing this will require to execute some shell commands on a linux machine and will therefor not be accessible to everyone.
 Please accept our apologies for that!
 Your IT-department will most likely be able to help you out though.
 And yes, there might even be some people out there who will be able to follow the installation description below.